What Is Procurement? Types, Processes and Tech

 The Procurement Strategy Playbook for Modern Businesses

-Companies engage in different types of procurement, depending on business needs and immediate goals.
+Companies must engage in different types of procurement to meet business needs and immediate goals.
+These include direct procurement, indirect procurement, goods procurement, and services procurement.

-Direct procurement: This is the acquisition of goods and services directly related to production within your organization.
-Examples include the raw materials, software, services, or products that directly support the production of the products your company sells.
+Direct procurement: This is the acquisition of goods and services directly related to production.
+Examples include the raw materials, software, or services that directly support the making of your company's products.

-Indirect procurement: Anything not directly related to the production of goods is indirect procurement.
-This category includes office supplies, software the company uses to communicate internally, or facilities services not connected to a specific product your company offers.
+Indirect procurement: indirect procurement is not directly related to producing goods.
+It includes office supplies, internal communications software, and facilities services not connected to a specific product offering.

 Goods procurement: Goods procurement refers to any tangible object purchased, whether finished or unfinished.
-Raw materials, office supplies, desks, and other physical goods are considered goods procurement.
+Raw materials, office supplies, desks, and other physical products are considered goods procurement.

 How procurement works

-There are many stages of the procurement process.
-Most procurement and purchasing activities fall into some general categories, including:
+While there are many stages of the procurement process, most procurement and purchasing activities fall into one of a few general categories.

 Planning: The planning phase includes establishing budgets for departments or teams.
-This process happens in cooperation with the finance team and departmental stakeholders.
+The forecasting process happens in cooperation with the finance team and departmental stakeholders.

-Sourcing: Sourcing encompasses using competitive analysis and current strategic sourcing partnerships to identify the best suppliers to meet company needs.
+Sourcing: Sourcing encompasses competitive analysis of current and potential strategic sourcing partnerships to identify the best suppliers for company needs.
 This evaluation process is conducted in conjunction with department heads and purchasing approvers.

-Acquisition/payment: This stage includes ordering, reconciling, and paying for goods and services and meeting organizational needs while maintaining spending control.
-Such close attention to price and terms ensures the acquisition of the best quality products at competitive prices and under the most favorable terms.
+Acquisition/payment: This stage includes ordering, reconciling, and paying for goods and services that meet organizational needs while maintaining spending control.
+Close attention to prices and terms ensures the best quality products at competitive rates and under favorable conditions.

-Evaluation: Evaluation means using past performance and current data to understand and strengthen supplier relationships, prepare for future spending, and analyze available data to uncover further cost savings and improve the bottom line.
+Evaluation: Evaluation means using past performance and current data to strengthen supplier relationships, prepare for future spending, and uncover further cost savings to improve the bottom line.

 leader happy about strategy